“From infancy throughout our lives there are guidelines to help us

 Menopause marks an important juncture in women’s lives.
 It is an ideal

-to date with currently recommended screening tests and also to assess
+up to date with currently recommended screening tests and also to assess

 your lifestyle to maximize your health.
 Screening tests are designed to